Huma Abedin, loyal aide and betrayed wife, picks up the mic

 The shame Abedin experienced through Weiner’s behavior is the most absorbing part of the book, and the hardest to read.
 She was subjected to a child services investigation, with the threat of her son being removed.
 Social invitations were withdrawn.
 A neighbor complained when the couple used their building’s swimming pool for their son’s birthday.

-And yet in her book’s acknowledgements, Abedin includes a thank-you.
+And yet in her book’s acknowledgements, Abedin includes a thank you.
 To Weiner.

 Asked why, she explains she came to believe through joint therapy that her husband, who went to prison in 2017 for sexting with a 15-year-old girl, suffered from an illness, that his behavior was “not controllable, but compulsive.”